 We have to keep our wits about us and think our way through the deceptions of the users to the simple truths that our common sense is telling us.
 Common sense will never fail us if we give it a chance.
 Common sense says that vegan is the only way to live true to what every one of us knows in our soul and any excuse that we invent to continue to cause harm is simply that.
 An invention.
 Be vegan.
 Now.

-Statistics source: Food and Agriculture Organization – FAOSTAT Production – Livestock Primary – 2016.
+Statistics source: Food and Agriculture Organization – FAOSTAT Production – Livestock Primary – 2018.
+See update.